Gucheng, Fuchuan County: History

 It belonged to the Second District after the founding of the Communist State.
 In 1952 it belonged to the Tenth District.
 In 1958 the Yingxiong Commune (英雄公社 (Hero Commune)) was set up and two years later it was renamed "Gucheng Commune" (古城公社).
 In 2003 it was upgraded to a town.

 Economy

 Agriculture including farming and pig-breeding is the most common activity in the province.
 The main crops of the region are grains, followed by fruits and vegetables.

-Transportation

 The town is connected to two highways: the China National Highway G538 and the Provincial Highway S203.